Graduate Resident Director

 - Serve as a residence hall conduct officer for assigned residence hall.

-- Assist with or coordinate housing operations, including follow-up on maintenance needs, as well as maintaining key control and room condition reports.
+- Assist with or coordinate housing operations, including front desk operations, follow-up on maintenance needs, key control, room condition reports, room changes, and payroll.

 - Participate in programs to assist students who require academic intervention.